 Use of botulinum toxins for treatment of limb spasticity (severe arm and leg muscle spasms) in children or adults is not an approved use in the United States.
 The FDA indicated that this JCP population often consists of sick and compromised patients.
 The FDA also indicated that these reactions may relate to very doses.

 By way of comparison, some of these adverse event reports, submitted promptly by Allergan to the FDA, indicated doses of greater than 20-100 times that of a typical aesthetic use on a per kilogram of body weight basis.
 However, the FDA will review certain adverse event reports for both unapproved and approved uses of BOTOX and BOTOX cosmetic.

 Furthermore, it is important to understand that a report of an adverse event following treatment with BOTOX and BOTOX cosmetic does not by itself mean that the drug caused the event, just that the event occurred after treatment with the drug so it needs to be investigated.
 The FDA is now advising HCPs to stop using BOTOX cosmetic.
 In its entire history, there has never been a single reported heath where a causal link to BOTOX cosmetic was established.

 As the product labeling for BOTOX cosmetic already states, patients with pre-existing neuromuscular disorders may be at increased risk of clinically significant systemic effects from typical doses of BOTOX cosmetic.
 Patients should always consult with their physician to see if treatment with BOTOX cosmetic is right for them.
-To learn more about BOTOX® for facial rejuvenation or to schedule a free makeover consultation in the Los Angeles area, contact us by phone or email today.
+To learn more about BOTOX® for facial rejuvenation or to schedule a free makeover consultation, contact us by phone or email today.